threader/PC-Tuning/docs/post-install.md

     - Note: This section is named ``Security & Maintenance`` on Windows 10+

+- Restart your PC once before following the next steps (important)

 ## Installing Drivers

 - Install any drivers your system requires, avoid installing chipset drivers.